awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 Amazon WorkSpaces relies on a specific logon screen configuration to enable users to successfully log on from their Web Access client\.

 To enable Web Access users to log on to their WorkSpaces, you must configure a Group Policy setting and three Security Policy settings\.
 If these settings are not correctly configured, users might experience long logon times or black screens when they try to log on to their WorkSpaces\.
 To configure these settings, see [Enable and Configure Amazon WorkSpaces Web Access](web-access.md)\.

+**Important**
+Beginning October 1, 2020, customers will no longer be able to use the Amazon WorkSpaces Web Access client to connect to Windows 7 custom WorkSpaces or to Windows 7 Bring Your Own License \(BYOL\) WorkSpaces\.

 ### The Amazon WorkSpaces client displays a gray "Loading\.\.\." screen for a while before returning to the login screen\.
 No other error message appears\.<a name="loading_screen"></a>